D. H. Starbuck: 1856–1868: Marriage and family

 Ellen Blickensderfer was born on February 14, 1834, in Lititz, Pennsylvania.
 She was the daughter of Capt.
 Henry Blickenderfer (1808 - 1896) and Elvina Lucinda Beitel (1812 - 1904).
 Mr. and Mrs. Blickenderfer were both born into Moravian communities in Lititz and Nazareth, Pennsylvania, respectively.
 Mr. Blickenderfer began a lifelong occupation in cigar and snuff trading in Lititz in 1830, and worked as a hotelkeeper in at least three hotels between 1848 and 1865.
 During the term of Governor George Wolf he was "commissioned as a captain of a volunteer company in Lititz and commanded it for seven years."
 As a "staunch Democrat" who "voted for every Democratic candidate from the time of Andrew Jackson to that of Winfield S. Hancock", he served as a member of numerous city councils, as a tax collector, and in various lesser offices.
 Blickenderfer was also a prominent member of the Free Masons, Odd Fellows, Red Men, and Knights Templar.
 He was the treasurer of the Knights Templar's Lancaster Commandry No. 13, and at the time of his death was the oldest living member of the Red Men in Lancaster, having joined in 1858.
 Ellen moved to the Moravian settlement in Salem in 1844, aged about ten at the time of her arrival.
-Soon there after Ellen was adopted by Dr. Friedrich Heinrich Schumann (Frederick Henry Shuman) and his second wife Theodora Schultz Schumann (Shuman).
+Soon thereafter Ellen was adopted by Dr. Friedrich Heinrich Schumann (Frederick Henry Shuman) and his second wife Theodora Schultz Schumann (Shuman).
 As stated in Moravian church records, on June 4, 1844, "Dr. Schumann has adopted the girl Ellen Blickensdoerfer from Lititz."
 Only two months prior, a 16-year-old girl by the name of Amelia Marshall, who worked for Dr. Schumann, died unexpectedly on March 12.
 In 1847, at about age 13, Ellen joined the Salem choir of older girls.
 Ellen, at about 17 years of age, requested to "go to Pennsylvania for an extended visit" on February 26, 1851.
 Evidently, her request was granted as the Personalia of the Congregation in Salem For the Year 1851 lists that she was confirmed by the church and "admitted to the choir of the single sisters" while away on a visit to Lititz.
 A year later, then about 18 years old, Ellen entered the girl's boarding school in Salem.